ChanwooLee96/RESPECTevo/README.md

-#Region SPECific Tool for continuous directed evolution (RESPECTevo)
+# Region SPECific Tool for continuous directed evolution (RESPECTevo)

-codes and data associated with RESPECTevo
+Codes and processed data associated with RESPECTevo